wbox/tinyapp/README.md

 - Clone this repo
 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `npm start` command.
+- Open your browser and point to http://localhost:8080
 - If you ran into any problems, please open an issue on the repo

 ### How to use the app